exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 Start the round.
 Check to make sure our new friends show up in the collection view on the bottom of the screen.
 Note that the demo players get their own hands, but aren't going to be backed by real world players.

+__NOTE:__ You don't have to restart the app and the container if you've only made changes to one of them.
+If restarting the app everything will work right away.
+If its the container, make sure to hit the back button on the app, then play again.

 But what are these players doing?
 Anyone in the game can submit a card, what are we supposed to do with the card in the container?
 Add the following methods to the container.

 ```